 Note: Replace each “0000” with your specific, assigned campus mailbox number.
 If you do not have an assigned campus mailbox number by the time you are ready to ship your packages, please contact Mail Services at 253.879.3315.

-Packages will be available for pick up at a Mail Services package trailer on Saturday, August 18 (specific time TBD).
+Packages will be available for pick up at a Mail Services package trailer on Saturday, August 18 (9am-4pm).
 To claim your package(s), bring photo ID and your package notice that can be found inside of your Campus Mail Box.
 For more information about collecting your package(s), please contact Mail Services at 253.879.3315, or look for posted information when you arrive regarding the location of the package trailer on campus.